-Part 7 requires fuel-burning equipment to be operated and maintained so as to minimize VOC emissions.
-Temperature and available air must be sufficient to provide essentially complete combustion.
+Part 7 requires fuel-burning equipment to be cleaned, operated, and maintained so as to minimize VOC emissions.
+Based on manufacturer's data and good engineering practice, the equipment must not be overloaded and temperature and available air must be sufficient to provide essentially complete combustion.
 All fuel-burning equipment is designed to provide essentially complete combustion of organic materials.